kunalthadani/Rodent-Infestation-Prediction/README.md

 #### Justification for Strategy

 Temporal Graph Attention Networks: Ideal for dynamic graph-based problems which have both spatial and temporal connections.
-Graph can be scaled as per data granularity
+Graph can be scaled as per data granularity.
+Tree based models will be able to capture past data based on historical and surrounding features.

-Ray Train for Distributed Training: Enables scaling across multiple GPUs or nodes while providing fault tolerance through checkpointing ensuring minimal disruption in case of node or worker failures.
+Ray Train for Distributed Training: Enables scaling across multiple nodes while providing fault tolerance through checkpointing ensuring minimal disruption in case of node or worker failures.

 Ray Tune with W&B Integration: Combines the efficiency of Ray Tune's advanced search algorithms (e.g., HyperBand) with real-time monitoring of hyperparameter tuning experiments.